Macanese Patois: Pronouns

-Macanese also lacks pronoun cases (io or iou means "I", "me" and "mine"), and forms possessive pronouns using the suffix -sua or -sa; for example, ilôtro-sua or ilôtro-sa means "theirs", while iou-sua or io-sa means "my".
+Macanese also lacks pronoun cases (io or iou means "I", "me" and "mine"), and forms possessive pronouns using the suffix -sa or -sua; for example, ilôtro-sa or ilôtro-sua means "theirs", while iou-sa or io-sua means "my".
 Certain possessive pronouns are however retained from Portuguese; minha is used as a synonym to iou-sa in emotional situations as well as in the header of letters, while nôsso and vôsso are also used in Macanese for the first-person plural possessive pronoun and the second-person singular possessive pronoun respectively, in addition to nôs-sa and vôs-sa. su, from Indo-Portuguese su and earlier Galician-Portuguese seu, is also used in Macanese as a third-person (and rarely, second-person) reflexive possessive pronoun, used standalone instead of as a particle attached to a pronoun.
 In both speech and literature, -sa is more common than -sua, and the Glossário do dialecto macaense (1988) has -sa as one of its entries, only mentioning -sua in its description.

 In general, pronouns in Macanese are not gendered, that is, êle is used as the universal third-person singular pronoun.
 Macanese is also nominally pro-drop, even despite the lack of verb conjugations; the subject of a sentence must therefore be inferred through context.
-Both pronoun features (gender-neutral third-person singular pronoun, pro-drop) are likely influences from Cantonese, with the former being a calque of Cantonese 「佢」, which is gender-neutral unlike the Mandarin and Standard Chinese「他」, 「她」, etc..
+Both pronoun features (gender-neutral third-person singular pronoun, pro-drop) are likely influences from Cantonese, with the former being a calque of Cantonese Jyutping (佢).